-- Never Enrolled: Tick the Box if the child has never ever registered in any school. - Dropped Out: Tick if the Box the child has stopped going to school without completing his/her schooling/education. - Currently Enrolled: Tick the Box if the child is currently going to school. - Completed schooling: Tick if the child has completed Matric and currently not enrolled to any other school/ college and aged 16 years or below.
+- Never Enrolled: Tick the Box if the child has never ever registered in any school. - Dropped Out: Tick if the Box the child has stopped going to school without completing his/her schooling/education. - Currently Enrolled: Tick the Box if the child is currently going to school.

-Drop Outs
+Drop outs

-- If dropped out, studied up to which class: if the child is dropped out from school, write down the highest class the child has completed/ passed..
+- If dropped out, studied up to which class: if the child is dropped out from school, write down the highest class the child has completed/passed..
 Don't write the class that s/he has last attended. - Dropout Year: write down year in which the child has dropped out of school. .